 Total: 172g protein, 2,460 calories

 One of the big tips from this meal plan is that protein pasta is usually extremely high in protein.
-Black bean spaghetti, for example, is way more protein-dense than whole black beans.
+Black soybean spaghetti, for example, is way more protein-dense than whole black beans.

 The downside of protein pasta, of course, is that it costs probably 2x or 3x as much as normal pasta in the grocery store!
 So, not the best if you’re vegan on a budget.
 But it adds a lot of protein.

 Side note: My apologies if the calorie/protein estimates for the salads are way off—it depends how you do your salads.
 I usually do mine as just a small bowl of greens, not much else.
 Obviously if you add ingredients like olive oil or nuts, that will add a lot more calories.

 High-Protein Vegan Meal Plan #4: 200g of Protein

 Let’s try one more.
 Let’s go for 200+ grams of protein in a day on a vegan diet.

-I’ve never eaten this much protein in a day myself.
+I’ve maybe never eaten this much protein in a day myself.
 But just to prove it’s possible, let’s do it!
 And let’s do it without going over 2,500 calories.

 • Scrambled tofu with a full block of tofu (44g protein, 420 cal)